klstein7/nextjs-wordle-dev-day/docs/04-keyboard.md

 This update replaces the local state with the shared guess state from our `GuessContext`.

+## Checking Your Progress

+As you implement the on-screen keyboard and related features, it's important to regularly check your progress.
+Here are some steps to verify that you've correctly implemented the functionality:

+1. **Run the development server**:
+   After implementing the keyboard component and related changes, run `yarn dev` to start the development server.

+2. **Create a new game**:

+   - Navigate to the home page (`http://localhost:3000`).
+   - Click the "New game" button to start a new game.

+3. **Verify the keyboard presence**:

+   - On the game page, you should see an on-screen keyboard below the game board.
+   - The keyboard should have a layout similar to a standard QWERTY keyboard.

+4. **Test keyboard functionality**:

+   - Click on letter keys on the on-screen keyboard.
+The letters should appear in the guess input field.
+   - Click the "Delete" key (usually represented by a backspace icon).
+It should remove the last entered letter.
+   - Click the "Enter" key after entering a 5-letter word.
+The guess should be submitted and appear on the game board.

+5. **Test guess synchronization**:

+   - Enter some letters using your physical keyboard.
+The on-screen keyboard input should update accordingly.
+   - Enter some letters using the on-screen keyboard.
+The input field should update to reflect these letters.

+6. **Verify guess submission**:
+   - Submit a guess using the on-screen keyboard's "Enter" key.
+   - Submit another guess using your physical keyboard's Enter key.
+   - Both methods should work and update the game board correctly.

 ## Conclusion

 Great job!
 You've now implemented an on-screen keyboard for your Wordle clone.
 This enhancement includes: